Fatma-urs/training/README.md

 # training
-learning hoe to use git &amp; git hub
+learning how to use git &amp; git hub
+##trying to use a bigger font